 Establish what type of comparative claim you wish to make

-When making a claim, you should consider how the reader will interpret it.
+When making a claim, advertisers should consider how the reader will interpret it.
 The meaning of all claims should be clear to consumers.
-Common types of claims are “best”, “no. 1”“leading”, and "ranking" and these claims may have different interpretations, depending on the context in which they are used.
+Common types of claims are “best”, “no. 1”, “leading”, and "ranking", and these types of claims may have different interpretations depending on the context in which they are used.
 Different types of claims will require different types of evidence.
-For advice on specific types of claims, such as "best" and "no.1" see the following guidance: Types of claims: General.
+For advice on specific types of claims, such as "best" and "no.1", and the evidence required, see Types of claims: General.

 Make sure you hold the relevant evidence